Learn how to get around Vietnam; we share the best transport options, travel tips, costs, & easy ways to explore cities, coastlines, and countryside.

 I often read about bloggers exploring Vietnam by driving it, either by car or motorbike.
 This sounds adventurous and fun but the major cities and even countryside roads can get busy, with very little regards for safety.
 Accidents are common as are emergency stops and horns!
 Plus, if you’re doing the driving then you will need to make plenty of stops to rest.

-From what I know of, you can’t actually rent cars to drive yourself in Vietnam anyway!
+When looking at how to get around Vietnam, you can’t actually rent cars to drive yourself in Vietnam anyway!
 However, if you are in northern Vietnam then motorbiking around the mountains is meant to be a bucket list item for many.

 Pros: